EMBRYOPSIDA Pirani & Prado

 Bacterial/Fungal Associations.
 Monocots are practically never ectomycorrhizal, but mycoheterotrophy is disproportionally common here.
 This may be because there is no secondary thickening, a thick cortex, no primary root, etc. (Imhof 2010).

 Despite the absence of conventional secondary thickening tissues, a number of monocots are plants of quite considerable size, giant herbs or large trees.
-In such plants there is usually a period of establishment growth (e.g. Tomlinson & Esler 1972; Bell & Bryan 2008) which occurs immediately after germination and before any stem elongation; during this period the apical meristem increases in size, the thickness of the stem it produces increases, and there may also be associated changes in leaf morphology.
-Burtt (1972) noted that during germination in monocots the plumule is frequently carried below the surface of the ground; a tube formed by the cotyledonary sheath (the "dropper") with the plumule and radicle/root area at the bottom grows out of the seed and so carries both away from the seed, and establishment growth proceeds while the meristem in underground.
+In such plants there is usually a period of establishment growth (e.g. Tomlinson & Esler 1973; Bell & Bryan 1991, 2008; Leck & Outred 2008) which occurs immediately after germination and before any stem elongation.
+During this period the apical meristem increases in size, the thickness of the stem it produces increases, and there may also be associated changes in leaf morphology - indeed, monocot stems increase in diameter in a variety of ways.
+Burtt (1972) noted that during germination in monocots the plumule is frequently carried below the surface of the ground; a tube formed by the cotyledonary sheath (the "dropper") with the plumule and radicle/root area at the bottom grows out of the seed and so carries both plumule and radicle away from the seed, and establishment growth proceeds while the meristem is under the ground.

 Truly compound leaves are rare in monocots - Zamioculcas, Anthurium and a few species of Dioscorea are examples - but cell death or a similar process may result in the leaves appearing to be compound (a few Araceae) or having distinctive perforations (some Araceae and Aponogetonaceae).
 In palms, a process related to abscission causes the leaf blade to become dissected and appear compound (Nowak et al. 2007, 2008) while in Zingiberales like Musa and Ravenala the blade easily gets torn by the wind and then is pretty much functionally compound.

 Many of the features that make up a "typical" monocot leaf seem to vary independently: Leaf base surrounding the stem/not; blade developed from the hypophyll/hyperphyll; Vorläuferspitze present/absent; venation parallel/reticulate; blade developing basipetally/acropetally; petiole and blade developing simultaneously/petiole tending to develop somewhat later (monocot states first: see e.g. Kaplan 1973; Bharathan 1996).
 Variation is especially great in Alismatales and Acorus, and relating all this variation to monocot phylogeny is difficult.
 In any event, "typical" monocot leaves are unlikely to be an apomorphy of monocots (see also Doyle 2013).
-Geeta (2003) divided foliar features of angiosperms into eight separate characters, and in an analysis of these characters across 24 angiosperms did not quite recover a monophyletic monocots; as she summarized her findings "it is concluded that there is no entity, the "monocot leaf primordium"" (ibid.: p.
+Geeta (2003) divided foliar features of angiosperms into eight separate characters, and in an analysis of these characters across 24 angiosperms did not quite recover a monophyletic monocot clade; as she summarized her findings "it is concluded that there is no entity, the "monocot leaf primordium"" (ibid.: p.
 609).
-Leaf development in monocots much needs more broadly comparative studies (but see Bharathan 1996; Rudall & Buzgo 2002; Geeta 2016); for further discussion, see Conklin et al. (2018).
+To understand leaf development in monocots we much need more broadly comparative studies (but see Bharathan 1996; Rudall & Buzgo 2002: table 23:2; Geeta 2016); for further discussion, see Conklin et al. (2018).

 The story of the evolution of the GC profile of protein-coding genes in the genome is complex, and Clément et al. (2014) suggest that the ancestral condition for monocots as a whole, not just grasses, is for the GC profile to be bimodal (see also McKain et al. 2016 for literature).